 It becomes apparent that it is inevitable for aging to be programmed into human DNA.
 It should not merely be the effect of a medical condition or environmental factors.
-To programmed aging theorists, wear and tear of the body does not explain why people grow old; rather, aging is a natural process that has been programmed into our genes.
+To programmed aging theorists, the wear and tear of the body do not explain why people grow old; rather, aging is a natural process that has been programmed into our genes.
 Essentially, these theories hold that we are all meant to grow old and die eventually.

 The endocrine or hormonal system is mainly responsible for aging in humans, according to this theory.
 These complex systems become less effective in their functions with the passing of time, leading to some noticeable changes.
 One of the possible changes is diminished HGH production, which brings up signs of aging.

 There is available evidence that the programmed theory of aging may be correct.
 It has been observed that variation in the lifespan of any species is rather negligible.
 For example, spider monkeys live until around 25 years, while elephants live until about 70 years.
 Humans are expected to live until around 80 years of age before dying.
 These numbers remain relatively unchanged unless there are health and nutrition issues.

 In an experiment, researchers removed the pituitary gland of some mice.
 The pituitary gland controls the endocrine system and regulates the production of human growth hormone (HGH).
 The mice were given replacement hormones to cover for the inability of their bodies to produce these naturally.
 These researchers were led to conclude that it is possible that the pituitary gland also secretes unknown hormones that contribute to aging after observing that the mice lacking pituitary gland outlived the control group.